fassingerm/RES-Auth0/README.md

   "binding": "urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST"
 }
 ```
+Next:
 * Please replace the following lines accordingly:
   * Audience: Replace with urn:amazon:cognito:sp:user-pool-id (add your own user-pool-id - this can be found in your RES Web App - login as Admin or ClusterAdmin, navigate to Environment Management → General Settings → Identity Provider)
   * Recipient: Replace with your SAML Redirect URL (this can be found in your RES Web App - login as Admin or ClusterAdmin, navigate to Environment Management → General Settings → Identity Provider)
   * Destination: Add the domain URL for your RES web app (ex. https://portal.res.alias.people.aws.dev)
   * Callback (under logout section): Add your Cognito Domain (found in the Cognito console or you can use the Domain URL in RES Identity Provider Tab) and add “/logout”
   * Click Enable and then Save

 * Navigate to the Usage tab
     * Where you see Identity Provider Metadata, right-click the Download hyperlink and click Copy Link Address